jflets/ml-mildew-detector/README.md

 **Troubleshooting Deployment Issues**
 - Ensure all dependencies listed in your `requirements.txt` are available and not causing conflicts.
-- Make sure to separate your dependencies with a development requirements.txt folder and your main one, this will reduce unnecessary dependencies that will inflate the final file size on Heroku, leading to errors.
+- Make sure to separate your dependencies with a `dev_requirements.txt` folder and your main one, this will reduce unnecessary dependencies that will inflate the final file size on Heroku, leading to errors.
 - Check your `Procfile` and `setup.sh` (if used) for any errors in commands.
 - Review the build logs in Heroku's dashboard for specific error messages that can guide troubleshooting.